 Audi A6 Performance

-- "Blessed with an athletic chassis, great outward visibility and available quattro all-wheel drive, the A6 is a no-nonsense driver's car.
-By contrast, the once-unrivaled BMW 5 Series has gone soft as of late, and no other competitor has stepped in to fill the void.
-That's why we think a properly equipped A6 may be the best-driving sedan in its class." -- AutoTrader
+- "Blessed with an athletic chassis, great outward visibility and available quattro all-wheel drive, the A6 is a no-nonsense driver's car." -- AutoTrader (2014)

 Acceleration and Power

-The 2014 Audi A6 2.0T comes with a turbocharged 2.0-liter four-cylinder engine that produces 220 horsepower.
-A continuously variable transmission (CVT) is standard, while an eight-speed automatic transmission and all-wheel drive are optional.
-The all-new A6 3.0 TDI comes with a turbodiesel 3.0-liter V6 engine that generates 240 horsepower, while the A6 3.0T has a 310-horsepower, supercharged 3.0-liter V6 engine.
-A6 3.0 TDI and 3.0T models both come with an eight-speed automatic transmission.
-The base A6 gets an EPA-estimated 25/33 mpg city/highway, which is very good for a luxury large car, while the TDI model gets an excellent 24/38 mpg.
+The base 2015 Audi A6 2.0T comes with a turbocharged 2.0-liter four-cylinder engine that produces 220 horsepower.
+A continuously variable transmission (CVT) is standard, while all-wheel drive models come with an eight-speed automatic transmission.
+The A6 TDI comes with a turbodiesel 3.0-liter V6 engine that generates 240 horsepower, while the A6 3.0T has a 310-horsepower, supercharged 3.0-liter V6 engine.
+The A6 TDI and 3.0T models both come standard with an eight-speed automatic transmission.
+According to the EPA, the base 2015 A6 gets 25/33 mpg city/highway, which is very good for the class, while the TDI model gets 24/38 mpg, which is great for the class.

-The high-performance S6 is powered by a twin-turbocharged 4.0-liter V8 engine that generates 420 horsepower at 5,500 rpm and 406 pound-feet of torque at 1,400 rpm.
+The performance-oriented Audi S6 is powered by a twin-turbocharged 4.0-liter V8 engine that generates 420 horsepower and 406 pound-feet of torque.
 A seven-speed automated manual transmission is standard.
-Audi says that the 2014 S6 has a top speed of 155 mph, and that it will accelerate from 0 to 60 mph in 4.5 seconds.
+Audi says that the 2015 S6 has a top speed of 155 mph and can accelerate from 0 to 60 mph in 4.5 seconds.

 Handling and Braking